 The Chinese herbal plan of treatment for diabetes is to regulate the water content, increase blood flow, burn off the excess sugar, nourish the blood, and reinforce the kidneys, since diabetes means sugar content in the urine.

-Recently discovered by modern scientific methods, cholesterol is a substance in the body that has no equivalent in classical Chinese medicine in Austin.
+Recently discovered by modern scientific methods, cholesterol is a substance in the body that has no equivalent in classical Chinese medicine in Cleveland.
 Without the benefit of blood tests, the Chinese could not have possibly known that cholesterol existed in the body at that time.
 This is the reason there is no herb for cholesterol in the dictionaries of herbs, except in advertising and rumors.
 Presently, has there been any lab test that can verify an herb for cholesterol?

 The appropriate plan of treatment for cholesterol is to strengthen the liver and the stomach with the correct herbs so that cholesterol can be more effectively broken down and pushed out of the body since most cholesterol is derived from fat and the food we eat.
 This strategy depends on certain herbs and a couple of major organs to do the work.

 Nowadays, a person’s blood pressure can be easily measured with a simple modern instrument.
 During ancient time, people depended on the feeling of a “swollen head” or a “rushing pulse” which were very unreliable.
 The reality that high blood pressure can quickly lead to a stroke was not well understood.
 This is the reason the Chinese has the term “shong feng”, which literally means being stricken by the wind.
 This means that during ancient times, the Chinese weren’t sure about what caused a stroke.
 Using the wind factor to denote a stroke was not only highly inaccurate, it was puzzling and convenient as well.